Strictly No Elephants is one of our favorite picture books to begin a discussion about inclusiveness with young readers. Check it out!

 The girl doesn’t understand why she was excluded from the club either.
 After all, her skunk doesn’t even stink!
 But no one else has a pet skunk, just like no one else has a pet elephant.

 It is in this moment of sadness and dejection that the two kids decide to make a club of their own.
 So they go to the park, draw up a sign, and open their gathering to all.
-While they seem to struggle finding the right words for their sign, they eventually settle on the perfect phrasing.
+While they seem to struggle to find the right words for their sign, they eventually settle on the perfect phrasing.
 It’s three simple words, and it’s perfect.
 What does it say?

 “All are welcome.”

 Whether you are coming with a dog or porcupine or giraffe or penguin or narwhal, the kids and their animals make sure everyone has a place at this new playground.
+All are welcome, and friendship can be found no matter who you are or what kind of pet you have.

-Strictly No Elephants and the Beauty of “All Are Welcome”
+Strictly No Elephants and the beauty of “all are welcome”

 All are welcome.